Media and Citation Reference

 Reference and Attribution Information for Media and Academic Use

-This page provides reference and attribution information for journalists, educators, researchers, and publishers who may cite or contextualize the work of RJ Starr.
-It is intended to support accurate representation, clarity of scope, and responsible use of published material across academic, journalistic, and public-facing contexts.
+This page provides reference and attribution information for journalists, educators, researchers, publishers, podcasters, and institutional readers who may cite, summarize, interview, or contextualize the work of RJ Starr.
+It is intended to support accurate representation, clarity of scope, and responsible use of published material across academic, journalistic, educational, and public-facing contexts.

 Suggested Attribution: